-defaultroute Once the PPP link is established, make it the default route; if you have a PPP link to the is the local IP address and y.y.y.y is the IP address of the remote end of the PPP connection.
-If this option is not specified, or if just one side is specified, then x.x.x.x defaults to the IP address associated with the local machine's hostname (located in
+defaultroute Once the PPP link is established, make it the default route; if you have a PPP link to the Internet, this is probably what you want.

+192.1.1.17 This is a degenerate case of a general option of the form x.x.x.x:y.y.y.y.
+Here x.x.x.x is the local IP address and y.y.y.y is the IP address of the remote end of the PPP connection.
+If this option is not specified, or if just one side is specified, then x.x.x.x defaults to the IP address associated with the local machine's hostname (located in /etc/hosts), and y.y.y.y.y is determined by the remote machine.